After many years of honorable service, Judge Robert Sullivan is retiring as the State Court Judge

 misdemeanor cases.
 He has also served as a defense lawyer protecting his clients and the

-3. Lane’s legal experience includes civil law as well.
+Constitution; - Lane’s legal experience includes civil law as well.
 He is a partner at Shadrix, Lane, and

 Parmer, which is a prominent law firm in Carrollton.
 This experience provides him the ability to

-effectively and fairly preside over the few civil cases that are filed in state court.
+effectively and fairly preside over the few civil cases that are filed in state court. - After meeting with Troup County State Court Judge Jeanette Little and attending their D.U.I.

 Court graduation, he committed to establishing a much needed D.U.I.
 Court in Carroll Co.